ABOUT US

 Co-Founder & Associate Director

 Hannah Katanic is a UX/Product Designer.
 She has worked with several nonprofit and for-profit businesses to create newsletters, magazines, websites, physical products and more.
-Hannah has also worked with and raised awareness regarding the plight of the formerly incarcerated through her nonprofit work.
+Hannah has also worked with and raised awareness regarding the plight of formerly incarcerated through her nonprofit work.

 Joseph Gans